Nietzsche's Letters | 1888This page in German© The Nietzsche Channel

 Friend Nietzsche.

-1. Seydlitz acknowledged receiving Nietzsche's May 13 letter from Turin, when it finally "tracked him down" in Munich after an "unsuccessful and breathless chase through the continents."
+1. Reinhart von Seydlitz acknowledged receiving Nietzsche's 05-13-1888 letter from Turin, when it finally "tracked him down" in Munich after an "unsuccessful and breathless chase through the continents."
 Seydlitz had spent the previous winter in Greece and Egypt.
 He wrote a travel serial about his journey, entitled "Wo die Sonne scheint, ziellose Reisebriefe eines Malers" for the art journal Die Kunst für Alle.
 For further information, see Nietzsche's Library: Research Material.
 Reinhart von Seydlitz (1850-1931).

 2. Seydlitz arrived in Genoa in April and decided to visit Nietzsche in Nice.
 However, despite being aware of his friend's plans, Nietzsche left Nice in April for Turin just before Seydlitz's arrival.

-3. Nietzsche began writing Thus Spoke Zarathustra in Rapallo around January-February 1883.
+3. Nietzsche began writing Also sprach Zarathustra (Thus Spoke Zarathustra), Part 1 in Rapallo around January-February 1883.

 4. "among people" (unter Menschen); "monster" (Unmensch); "the unsheltered" (Unbehauster).
 Cf. Johann Wolfgang von Goethe, Faust, lines 3348-3351: "Bin ich der Flüchtling nicht? der Unbehauste? / Der Unmensch ohne Zweck und Ruh', / Der wie ein Wassersturz von Fels zu Felsen brauste / Begierig wütend nach dem Abgrund zu?"
 (Am I not the fugitive? the unsheltered? / The purposeless, restless monster, / Who has roared like a waterfall from cliff to cliff / Greedily raging down to the abyss?)